 In New York and Washington, D.C., pro bono areas include:

 - Art and entertainment law

 - International human rights

 With 16 offices on four continents working seamlessly as one firm, Cleary has the ability to serve pro bono clients almost anywhere in the world.
 Whether it’s furthering the cause of democracy, helping establish satellite offices for nonprofits, ensuring safe communities for citizens or advising NGOs, Cleary takes on pro bono matters that enable us to leverage our global capacity to have a larger impact.

 - In London, Cleary was the second U.S. firm to sign the Joint Protocol for Pro Bono Legal Work and is active with LawWorks, the leading pro bono resource for legal volunteers in the United Kingdom.

 - In Germany, the firm has been providing pro bono support in response to the ongoing refugee crisis, both directly to individuals and to organizations serving refugees.
 Among other projects, our attorneys have focused on ensuring that refugees have access to Wi-Fi and asylum support, as well as researching and exploring the wider sociological context of the crisis.

-- In addition to its usual range of pro bono work, our New York, D.C. and London offices have well-developed community service programs that promote leadership and the pursuit of higher education, while bridging the gap between our lawyers and young people in our communities.
+- In addition to its usual range of pro bono work, our New York and London offices have well-developed community service programs that promote leadership and the pursuit of higher education, while bridging the gap between our lawyers and young people in our communities.

-- London: Cleary lawyers in our London office engage in a six-week legal skills curriculum for 13- and 14-year-old pupils attending schools in under-resourced communities.
+- London: Cleary lawyers in our London office engage in an annual six-week legal skills curriculum for 13- and 14-year-old pupils attending schools in under-resourced communities.